guumaster/coding-best-practices/PITCHME.md

 ## GENERAL RULES
 +++
 ### General rules
-1. Follow language standard conventions
+1. Follow language standard conventions.
-2. Choose a set of rules and guidelines and stick to them
+2. Choose a set of rules and guidelines and stick to them.
 3. Keep it simple.
 Simpler is always better.
-Reduce complexity as much as possible
+Reduce complexity as much as possible.
 4. Boy scout rule.
 Leave the campground cleaner than you found it.
 5. Don't sacrifice clarity for efficiency.